Qkessler/100daysofPython-files/README.md

 # 100daysofPython-files
 These are the files that reflect my progress on the 100 days of python Course.

-[11/04/20]: Started the db group, where I installed the required software and created my first Database with sqlite3!
+[12/04/20]: Ended day 2 of the sqlite3 group, getting the db populated and did some queries.